 Ambereen Khan, M.D., is an Assistant Professor of Radiology at UT Southwestern Medical Center and a member of its Community Radiology Division.
-She provides clinical imaging services at Zale Lipshy University Hospital, Parkland Hospital, and William P. Clements Jr. University Hospital.
+Her clinical subspecialty is women's imaging, including obstetrics and gynecology (Ob/Gyn) sonography and fetal magnetic resonance imaging (MRI).

 Dr. Khan earned her bachelor’s degree in psychology at the University of Oklahoma in Norman, and earned her medical degree at UT Southwestern.
 She completed her residency in radiology at Detroit Medical Center, and received advanced training in abdominal imaging through a fellowship at UT Southwestern.

 Dr. Khan joined the faculty in 2015.
 She is board certified in Diagnostic Radiology, with a secondary specialization in Abdominal Radiology.

 At UT Southwestern, Dr. Khan serves as the residency ambassador for the Ob/Gyn sonography rotation, and as program director of the Women’s Imaging fellowship.
 She also routinely collaborates with colleagues in the Pediatric Radiology and Maternal Fetal Medicine divisions, and is a contributor to and member of fetal and placenta multidisciplinary conferences and Ob/Gyn ultrasound grand rounds.

 Dr. Khan's interest in Women's Imaging has led her to publish on various topics, including placenta accreta spectrum, chronic pelvic pain, HELLP syndrome, and ectopic pregnancy.
 She has also made presentations at several national meetings on topics pertaining to fetal and maternal imaging.
 Dr. Khan is actively involved a number of placental and fetal imaging projects.